Connecting to prior knowledge

 Present the cover of the text Waves by Donna Rawlins (illustrated by Heather Potter and Mark Jackson) on a projected screen.
 Allow students to individually reflect before sharing their predictions and connections in a stand and share session: all students stand up, one shares and sits back down, then others with the same idea also sit.
 Continue as long as there are members of the group with more to add.
 If comments lead the discussion to current world issues, make connections.

 Make a short list of words that connect to the text (e.g. Australia, migration, refugee, forced, famine, journey, leave).
 Place them into envelopes with matching images.
-In small groups, students will use these clues and the Secret Seven strategy to make predictions.
+In small groups, students will use these clues to make predictions.
 They will then share their thoughts and any information gathered, acknowledging each other’s points of view as part of the discussion.

 Highlight the phrase on the cover ‘For those who come across the sea’, and make a connection to the words in the Australian National Anthem.
 Discuss the lyrics and help students make connections and review their predictions.
 Create a class Jamboard or word cloud so that students can digitally add their responses to a group brainstorm.
 Review and discuss the responses, highlighting similarities and patterns and posing ‘wondering’ questions.
 These should be recorded and referred to throughout the unit, allowing students to reflect and track their own learning.